-Over the past three years, the Peabody Institute has been repositioning itself in the world of music conservatories, its home community of Baltimore, and within the multi-faceted framework of the renowned Johns Hopkins University, with which it has been affiliated since 1977.
-Peabody is embarked on a stimulating period of growth, focused on excellence, innovation, and leading the way in adapting to the changes in the American and international classical music landscape.
+In recent years the Peabody Institute has been repositioning itself in the world of music conservatories, its home community of Baltimore, and within the multi-faceted framework of the renowned Johns Hopkins University, with which it has been affiliated since 1977.
+Peabody is in the midst of a stimulating period of growth, focused on excellence, innovation, and leading the way in adapting to the changes in the American and international performing arts landscape.
 Founded in 1857, Peabody is the oldest conservatory in the nation and has a storied history.
-Despite that history, Peabody’s financial resources have never matched its artistic and educational profile.
-Historically under-capitalized, it has “punched above its weight.”
 Over the years, its landmark buildings have seen artists such as Peter Tchaikovsky, Anton Rubinstein, Igor Stravinsky, Nadia Boulanger, and Leonard Bernstein traversing its hallways.
 It counts André Watts, Philip Glass, James Morris, Hilary Hahn, Cyrus Chestnut, and Tori Amos among its illustrious alumni.
 In 2017 alone, three Peabody alumni were Grammy Award-winners.
 Current faculty includes leading artists such as Marin Alsop, Manuel Barrueco, Leon Fleisher, Marina Piccinini, and two Pulitzer Prize winning composers, Kevin Puts and Du Yun.
-Guest artist-faculty include Richard Goode, Midori, Wycliffe Gordon, and Georg Haas.
+Guest artist-faculty include Richard Goode, Midori, Wycliffe Gordon and Georg Haas.

-To take this vision of marrying the old with the new, and to ensure that Peabody and Johns Hopkins University leverage their competitive advantage on the fortieth anniversary of their affiliation, Peabody’s leadership has cast fresh eyes on its potential for even more profound levels of achievement.
-Its strategic Breakthrough Plan is built around Five Pillars: Excellence, Interdisciplinary Experiences, Innovation, Community Connectivity, and Diversity.
+To take this vision of marrying the old with the new, and to ensure that Peabody and Johns Hopkins University leverage their competitive advantage, Peabody has built its strategic Breakthrough Plan around Five Pillars: Excellence, Interdisciplinary Experiences, Innovation, Community Connectivity, and Diversity.

 Critical initiatives have been advanced to meet these goals as the following update illustrates.

-In fall 2017, following 18 months of work by the Peabody Curriculum for the Future Task Force, the Breakthrough Curriculum was implemented to fully integrate entrepreneurship and citizenship training into the traditional training for which Peabody is renowned.
-Peabody is using its rich history as the oldest conservatory in the United States to lead the way in new directions of professional training and a new vision for how a modern conservatory relates to the world around it.
-The Breakthrough Curriculum, which is already garnering national attention, infuses our grand tradition with new perspectives to create a model at the forefront of arts training in the United States.
-Students develop skills in communication, programming, audience development, music entrepreneurship, and citizen artistry, and develop a digital portfolio with which they can propel their careers immediately upon graduation.
-Instrumentalists also experience dynamic ensemble training that reflects the flexibility increasingly needed for success in the music world, a direct outcome of the Reimagining Ensembles at Peabody Task Force.
-Through four phases – Explore, Build, Implement, and Launch – the Breakthrough Curriculum engages every student, undergraduate and graduate, in meaningful training experiences across these critical areas, always led by the guiding goal of excellence and musical accomplishment.
-As of this update:
+In fall 2017, following 18 months of work by the Peabody Curriculum for the Future Task Force, the Breakthrough Curriculum was implemented to fully integrate training for 21st century careers in the performing arts into the traditional training for which Peabody is renowned.
+Peabody is using its rich history as the oldest conservatory in the United States to lead the way in new directions of training and a new vision for how a modern conservatory relates to the world around it.
+The Breakthrough Curriculum, which is already garnering national attention, infuses our tradition with new perspectives to create a model at the forefront of arts training in the United States.
+Students develop skills in communication, programming, audience development, entrepreneurship, and citizen artistry, as well as a digital portfolio with which they can propel their careers upon graduation.
+Instrumentalists also experience ensemble training that reflects the flexibility increasingly needed for future success, a direct outcome of the Reimagining Ensembles at Peabody Task Force.
+Through progressive phases – Explore, Build, Implement, Activate and Launch – the Breakthrough Curriculum engages every student, undergraduate and graduate, in meaningful experiences across critical areas, always guided by the goal of excellence and artistic accomplishment.
+As of now:

 Sustainability requires thinking about program evolution from the perspective of the Five Pillars – Excellence, Interdisciplinary Experiences, Innovation, Community Connectivity, and Diversity – in the context of a sustainable academic-business model.
-A five-year model (FY18-FY22) has been developed that is guiding the Institute with a focus on excellence and innovation, while moving toward greater sustainability.
-FY18, the first year of the five-year plan, is projected to finish on or ahead of key financial and enrollment targets.
+A five-year model (FY18-FY22) is guiding the Institute with a focus on excellence and innovation, while moving toward greater sustainability.
+FY18, the first year of the five-year plan, finished well ahead of key financial and enrollment targets.
 Components of the model include: